-Under these temporary measures, Member States were allowed, subject to certain conditions, to: continue to apply reduced rates lower than the 5% minimum; continue to apply zero-rates; continue to apply both reduced rates lower than the 5% minimum and zero-rates to items not listed in Annex III; continue to apply a reduced rate to restaurant services, children's clothing, children's footwear and housing; and introduce, dependent on certain requirements, an extra reduced rate, not lower than 12%.
-Additionally, Greece was also allowed to apply, within part of its territory, rates which were 30% lower than the ones applied in the rest of the country; and Ireland could apply for authorisation to apply a reduced rate to the supplies of energy products for heating and lighting.
+Under the general rules, Member States must apply a standard rate, which should not be lower than 15%, but no maximum limit was established.
+Member States could also apply either one or two reduced rates, which could not be lower than 5%.
+These rates could be applied to a range of seventeen goods and services listed in what is now Annex III and additionally, under certain conditions, to the supplies of natural gas and electricity.
+During the transitional period, and until the introduction of a definitive VAT system, Member States were allowed to maintain and/or introduce measures which derogated from the general rates' rules.
+Under these measures, Member States were allowed, subject to certain conditions, to: continue to apply reduced rates lower than the 5% minimum; continue to apply zero-rates; continue to apply both reduced rates lower than the 5% minimum and zero-rates to items not listed in Annex III; continue to apply a reduced rate to restaurant services, children's clothing, children's footwear and housing; and introduce, dependent on certain requirements, an extra reduced rate, not lower than 12%.